rahulsharma11/EVA_S6/README.md

 ```
 Note-
 ```
 It can be said that all it depends on type of datasets and model architecture which we are training on.
+My model architecture for MNIST with above combination gave these results.